 News (May 29, 2019 to present)

-DALLAS, May 28, 2021 /PRNewswire/ -- As previously announced, Vertical Capital Income Fund (NYSE: VCIF) paid a monthly distribution of $0.0786 per share to all shareholders of record as of May 18, 2021, pursuant to the Fund's managed distribution plan (the "Plan").
+Lastly, as previously announced, the Fund paid a monthly distribution of $0.0789 per share to all shareholders of record as of August 19, 2021, pursuant to the Fund's managed distribution plan (the "Plan").

 As a general matter, the amount of the Fund's distributable income depends on the aggregate gains and losses realized by the Fund during the entire year.
 Distributions may consist of net investment income, capital gains and return of capital but the character of these distributions cannot be determined until after the end of the Fund's fiscal year.
 However, under the Investment Company Act of 1940, as amended, and the terms of the Plan, the Fund may be required to indicate the source of each distribution to its shareholders.
 The following table sets forth the estimated sources of the current distribution, and the cumulative distributions paid during the 2021 fiscal year to date from the sources indicated in the table.
 All amounts are expressed on a per share basis and as a percentage of the distribution amount.